 There's further indulgence at sundown when the manager hosts nightly free cocktail gatherings in the restaurant.
-The modern Asian cuisine served at Villa Samadhi’s Mandi-Mandi restaurant (open to hotel guests only) is light and refined, with inventive flavour combinations.
+The modern Asian cuisine served at Villa Samadhi’s restaurant The Dining Room (open to hotel guests only) is light and refined, with inventive flavour combinations.
 It’s a peaceful dining experience, with just a handful of tables and a soundtrack of trickling fountains.

 - Coffee / tea making